BitAcademyDev/documentation/docs/staff/coaches/exercises.md

 * What files should a student hand in?
 * How should a student hand in those files?
 (Git or file upload)
 * Does [BLAST](../editor/blast) validate the student's work?
-* How should do the review?
+* Who should do the review?
 (No one, other students or coaches)

 For more possible settings have a look at the [editor documentation](../editor).